Rental family service: Service examples

 Office Agents, a Tokyo-based company, offered wedding guests at a base price of ¥20,000 each in 2009, charging an additional ¥5,000 for the professional guest to sing or dance, and an additional ¥10,000 for a heartfelt speech.
 For one wedding, which was the groom's second marriage, Office Agents provided all thirty family, friend, and coworker guests of the groom, who did not want to invite the same people from his first marriage.
 The company stated it received 100 wedding requests per year and could call on a group of 1,000 actors.

 The company Family Romance launched the "Real Appeal" service in 2017.
 "Real Appeal" provided clients with actors to pose with the client in photographs meant to be shared later on social media.
 The cost for each actor was ¥8,000 per hour, with a two-hour minimum, and all travel expenses were borne by the client.
 The service was designed to boost the client's perceived popularity.

 Although the phenomenon of social isolation (hikikomori) is well-publicized in Japan and some families have hired rental friends to break that isolation, other clients are not withdrawn but are merely seeking a relationship not defined by societal expectations, i.e., a sympathetic or confessional ear.

-Family Romance also offer a wedding service, which is staged two or three times a year at a cost of ¥5,000,000.
+Family Romance also offers a wedding service, which is staged two or three times a year at a cost of ¥5,000,000.
 In some cases, the rental includes guests and groom.

 Another company, Ikemeso Takkyūbin, offers a service to induce people to cry, thereby achieving a sense of catharsis.
 The name of the company translates to "handsome men weeping delivery" or "tear couriers", as their first service offered was a ceremony to mark the end of a marriage, and their female clientele felt their emotions were heightened by an attractive man to wipe away their tears.